-Safety Mobility Equity Resilience Performance Resources Enhance safety and security for both motorized and non-motorized modes throughout Pennsylvania's transportation system Strengthen transportation mobility to meet the increasingly dynamic needs of Pennsylvania residents, businesses, and visitors Improve transportation access and equity throughout Pennsylvania.
+Safety Mobility Equity Resilience Performance Resources \(\frac{1}{2}\) OAL Enhance safety and security for both motorized and non-motorized modes throughout Pennsylvania's transportation system.
+Strengthen transportation mobility to meet the increasingly dynamic needs of Pennsylvania residents, businesses, and visitors.
+Improve transportation access and equity throughout Pennsylvania.
 Strengthen Pennsylvania transportation resilience to climate change and other risks and reduce the environmental impacts associated with transportation improvements.
 Improve the condition and performance of transportation assets.
 Structure transportation funding and finance approaches that allocate sufficient resources for system safety, maintenance, preservation, and improvement.
-OBJECTIVES stakeholders that encourage safe hab for users of all modes es Continue to improve system efficiency and reliability Ev aluate transportation equity issues and opportunities across Pennsylvania.
+O L. A.F.
+CIIVES Continue to promote behavioral change through existing educational initiatives with partners and stakeholders that encourage safe habits for users of all modes.
+Continue to improve system efficiency and reliability Ev aluate transportation equity issues and opportunities across Pennsylvania.
 Employ resiliency measures/actions to ensure long-term system stability.
-Lev erage technology, operations enhancements, and skill building to improve transportation system efficiency.
+Leverage technology, operations enhancements, and skill building to improve transportation system efficiency.
 Advance a multimodal and state-local funding strategy to ensure that resource levels are sufficient to meet transportation system needs.
-Reduce the rate and frequency of fatal ar serious injury crashes all modes of travel. nd public transportation awareness access and Develop measurable goals and metrics for equitable transportation in collaboration with key stakeholder groups.
+90 BJE Reduce the rate and frequency of fatal and serious injury crashes for all modes of travel.
+Continue to improve public transportation awareness, access, and services throughout Pennsylvania.
+Dev elop measurable goals and metrics for equitable transportation in collaboration with key stakeholder groups.
 Evaluate projects for their expected climate change and resiliency impact and implications.
 Continue to integrate enhanced asset management approaches and methods with project planning and programming.
 Adapt to and position for accelerating change (e.g., mainstreaming innovation, institutional adjustments, people skills, and knowledge management).